Meta facebook tracking pixel

 Managing Eye and Vision Changes During Cancer Treatment

 Ask questions.
-Before starting treatment, it may be helpful to ask your doctor the following questions:
+Before starting treatment, it may help to ask your doctor the following questions:

 • What are any possible eye and vision changes for my treatment?